adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 ### Chief Gerald Antoine
 Dene National Chief/AFN NWT Regional Chief

+### Nadia Arellano
+#### Soulforce
+Nadia Arellano Tapia is an intercultural facilitator from Mexico City with a background in human rights and feminist theologies.
+Nadia accompanies the family members of victims of violence, and also works with feminist women of faith and religious communities open to the LGBTIQA+ community as they mobilize against religious fundamentalisms and spiritual violence.
+She is passionate about learning, asking questions, reading, and thinking aloud with others.

 ### Philip P. Arnold

 [Dr. Philip P. Arnold](https://indigenousvalues.org/about/our-team/), Associate Professor in the Department of Religion at Syracuse University.
 Associate Professor and Chair of Religion Department at Syracuse University as well as core faculty in Native American and Indigenous Studies.
 He is the Founding Director of the Skä-noñh---the Great Law of Peace Center (www.skanonhcenter.org).
 His books are *Eating Landscape: Aztec and European Occupation of Tlalocan* (1999); *Sacred Landscapes and Cultural Politics: Planting a Tree* (2001); *The Gift of Sports: Indigenous Ceremonial Dimensions of the Games We Love* (2012) and *Urgency of Indigenous Values and the Future of Religion* (University of New Mexico Press, forthcoming).
 He is a founding member of Neighbors of the Onondaga Nation (NOON), ([www.peacecouncil.net/NOON/](https://www.peacecouncil.net/NOON/)) and established the Doctrine of Discovery Study Group ([www.doctrineofdiscovery.org](https://www.doctrineofdiscovery.org)) He is President of the Indigenous Values Initiative ([www.indigenousvalues.org](https://www.indigenousvalues.org)), a non-profit organization to support the educational work of the Skä-noñh---Great Law of Peace Center.